 In fact, 57.2% of drivers indicated that they were satisfied with Uber’s 180 Days of Change Campaign:

 Uber drivers also reported earning $16.90 per hour, which is nearly a dollar per hour more than last year.
 In mid 2017, Uber added a tipping option and continued to offer lucrative weekly bonuses in many cities.

 We also found a positive correlation between number of trips given and increased reported earnings.
-New drivers (fewer than 500 rides) reported earning just $14.74 per hour before expenses compared to experienced drivers (10,000+ trips) who reported earning $20 per hour before expenses.
+New drivers (fewer than 500 rides) reported earning just $14.74 per hour before expenses compared to experienced drivers (10,000+ trips) who reported earning $20 per hour before expenses like rideshare insurance.